Here’s How You Are Misunderstood, Based on Your Personality Type

 ENTP

 ENTPs tend to be misunderstood as being overly-argumentative or lazy.
 This is thanks to their ability to see things from 1000 different angles and their simultaneous desire for absolute accuracy.
-If they spot inaccuracy, bias, or inconsistency they’ll not hesitate to point it out or argue a different, more logical perspective.
+If they spot inaccuracy, bias, or inconsistency they’ll feel compelled to point it out or argue a different, more logical perspective.
 They thoroughly enjoy this process and don’t see it as being mean-spirited.
 ENTPs enjoy debate and see it as a friendly exploration of what’s true and what’s false.
 They enjoy the process of mentally sparring with others until the final truth can be revealed.

 As far as being lazy, this is a misunderstanding that many perceiving types deal with.
 ENTPs have a unique work process and it tends to confuse judging types who work in a steady, methodical stream of energy.
 ENTPs, in contrast, work towards a goal, find related side goals and more related ideas, and multi-task through all of them at once in random bursts of energy.
 They like to mix work with play and then sprint towards a finish line at the very last minute.
 This gives them time to let intuitive insights and creativity emerge while they work, instead of rushing through the process.